Soroptimist International: Founding and history

 The Soroptimist Club of London was started in 1923 and received its charter in 1924 from Morrow.
 Its founding members included George Bernard Shaw's secretary.
 Other early members included Sybil Thorndike, Flora Drummond, and Mary Allen.
 The Soroptimist International of London Mayfair commissioned a painted enamel President's badge in 1946 from Arts and Crafts enameller Ernestine Mills, paying seven guineas for it.
 The design included their founding date of 1942 and commemorates the Alpha Club, founded in 1928, from which they grew, with the chain listing the names of the club's presidents from 1942 to 2006.
 These included Olympic fencer Elizabeth Carnegy-Arbuthnott and comedian Helena Millais.
 The chain is now held at the V&A Museum.
 Mills was a member of the Soroptimist Greater London club, for which she created an enamelled President's badge in 1933.

+The federation, Soroptimist International of Great Britain & Ireland (SIGBI), was officially formed in 1934.

 From 1924 onwards, Suzanne Noël was highly instrumental in the growth of Soroptimism.
 Inspired by Morrow, who had come to Paris, Noël founded a Soroptimist Club in that city that year, whose membership included Thérèse Bertrand-Fontaine, Cécile Brunschvicg, Anna de Noailles, and Jeanne Lanvin Alice La Mazière.
 With the support of her Soroptimist contacts, Noël rapidly expanded Soroptimist internationally, founding new clubs in the Netherlands (1927), Italy (1929), Austria (1929), Germany (1930), Belgium (1930), Switzerland (1930), Estonia (1931), India (1932), Norway (1933), Hungary (1934), and Denmark (1936).
 The inauguration of the first Lithuanian club was interrupted by the start of WWII.

 Prior to WWII, Soroptimists worked to assist refugees fleeing unrest in central Europe.
-Many Soroptimists themselves ultimately fled from the Nazis' consolidation of power, to seek safety elsewhere.
-Some were less fortunate.
+Many Soroptimists themselves ultimately fled from the Nazis' consolidation of power.
 In 1939, many members of the burgeoning Kaunas club were killed or deported.
 In 1943, Marthe Hirsch, the director of a chocolate factory and the first president of the Belgian Soroptimist Club, committed suicide to avoid arrest by the Gestapo.

 After WWII, Noël resumed expansion.
-Her attempt to found a club in Czechoslovakia in 1948 was prevented by the Communist coup, but she was successful in Turkey (1949) and Greece (1950).
+The Communist coup prevented her attempt to found a club in Czechoslovakia in 1948, but she was successful in Turkey (1949) and Greece (1950).

 By 1952, at least one club existed in Australia, under the auspices of the Federation of Soroptimist Clubs of Great Britain and Ireland, which included clubs throughout the Commonwealth.
 Thelma Eileen Jarrett joined this club in 1952 and became a prominent international Soroptimist, being elected president of that Federation in 1972.
-In 1973, in Sydney, Australia, she chaired the first conference of the Federation to be held in the southern hemisphere.
+In 1973, in Sydney, she chaired the first conference of the Federation to be held in the southern hemisphere.